jennherrarte/javascript-algorithms/algorithm_design_manual_book/notes.md

 - Modeling is only the first step in designing an algorithm for a problem
 - Be alert for how the details of your applications differ from a candidate model, but don’t be too quick to say that your problem is unique and special
 - Temporarily ignoring details that don’t fit can free the mind to ask whether they really were fundamental in the first place
-- Modeling your application in terms of well-defined struc- tures and algorithms is the most important single step towards a solution
+- Modeling your application in terms of well-defined structures and algorithms is the most important single step towards a solution

 **Recursiveness**
 - Learning to think recursively is learning to look for big things that are made from smaller things of exactly the same type as the big thing